Sil3ntStorm/factorio-integration-helper/README.md

 Add 10 cargo rocket sections to every silo within 100 tiles around the player.

 `local plr = game.players['foo'] remote.call('silentstorm-integration-helper', 'advance_rocket', plr.surface, plr.force, plr.position, 100, 10, 100)`

+### rain_item

+Spawns a specified amount of an item onto the ground at a specific location, or at the location of a specified entity (either biters or players).

+**If entity is provided then surface and position are ignored**

+#### Parameters
+- **surface**: The surface on which to rain items. __Ignored if entity is specified__
+- **position**: The position around which to center the items. __Ignored if entity is specified__
+- **entity**: The entity around which to center the spawning of items.
+  __Optional if surface and position are specified__.
+Takes precedence over surface and position.
+- **item**: Internal game name of the item to spawn.
+Must be a valid item.
+- range: Number of tiles around the position in which to spawn the specified item.
+- count: How many of the item to spawn.
+Defaults to a `random value between 10 and 200`.
+- duration: Over how many seconds to spawn the item.
+Defaults to a `random value between 5 and 30` seconds.
+- delay: Number of seconds before spawning starts.

+#### Examples

+Drop 100 Fish over the course of 5 seconds within 30 tiles of the specified player.

+`local plr = game.players['foo'] remote.call('silentstorm-integration-helper', 'rain_item', nil, nil, plr, 'raw-fish', 30, 100, 5)

 ### modify_walk_speed